Wake turbulence

 This picture from a NASA study on wingtip vortices qualitatively illustrates the wake turbulence.

 Wake turbulence is a disturbance in the atmosphere that forms behind an aircraft as it passes through the air.
-It includes several components, the most significant of which are wingtip vortices and jet-wash, the rapidly moving gases expelled from a jet engine.
+It is primarily associated with trailing vortices generated as the aircraft produces lift, most notably wingtip vortices.

 Wake turbulence is especially hazardous in the region behind an aircraft in the takeoff or landing phases of flight.
-During take-off and landing, an aircraft operates at a high angle of attack.
+During takeoff and landing, an aircraft operates at a high angle of attack.
 This flight attitude maximizes the formation of strong vortices.
 In the vicinity of an airport, there can be multiple aircraft, all operating at low speed and low altitude; this provides an extra risk of wake turbulence with a reduced height from which to recover from any upset.

 Definition

 Wake turbulence is a type of clear-air turbulence.
 In the case of wake turbulence created by the wings of a heavy aircraft, the rotating vortex-pair lingers for a significant amount of time after the passage of the aircraft, sometimes more than a minute.
-One of these rotating vortices can seriously upset or even invert a smaller aircraft that encounters it, either in the air or on the ground.
+One of these rotating vortices can impose rolling moments that may exceed the roll-control authority of a smaller encountering aircraft, potentially resulting in loss of control.